Ralph Stanley: Clinch Mountain Boys

 After considering a course in "veterinary", he decided instead to join his older guitar-playing brother Carter Stanley (1925–1966) to form the Clinch Mountain Boys in 1946.
 Drawing heavily on the musical traditions of the area, which included the unique singing style of the Primitive Baptist Universalist church and the sweet down-home family harmonies of the Carter Family, the two Stanley brothers began playing on local radio stations.
 They first performed at Norton, Virginia's WNVA, but did not stay long there, moving on instead to Bristol, Virginia, and WCYB to start the show Farm and Fun Time, where they stayed "off and on for 12 years".

 At first they covered "a lot of Bill Monroe music" (one of the first groups to pick up the new "bluegrass" format).
 They soon "found out that didn't pay off—we needed something of our own.
 So we started writing songs in 1947, 1948.
 I guess I wrote 20 or so banjo tunes, but Carter was a better writer than me."
-When Columbia Records signed them as The Stanley Brothers, Bill Monroe left in protest and joined Decca.
-Later, Carter went back to sing for the "Father of Bluegrass", Bill Monroe.
+When Columbia Records signed them as The Stanley Brothers, Monroe left in protest joining Decca Records.
+Later, Carter went back to sing for the "Father of Bluegrass", Monroe.

-Ralph Stanley gave his opinion on Bill Monroe's apparent change of heart: "He [Bill Monroe] knew Carter would make him a good singer ...
+Ralph Stanley gave his opinion on Bill Monroe's apparent change of heart: "He [Monroe] knew Carter would make him a good singer...
 Bill Monroe loved our music and loved our singing."

-The Stanley Brothers joined King Records in the late '50s, a record company so eclectic that it included James Brown at the time.
+The Stanley Brothers joined King Records in the late 1950s, a record company which was so eclectic that it included James Brown at the time.
 In fact, James Brown and his band were in the studio when the Stanley Brothers recorded "Finger Poppin' Time".
 "James and his band were poppin' their fingers on that" according to Ralph.
 At King Records, they "went to a more 'Stanley style', the sound that people most know today."

 Ralph and Carter performed as The Stanley Brothers with their band, The Clinch Mountain Boys, from 1946 to 1966.
 Ralph kept the band name when he continued as a solo act after Carter's death, from 1967 until his death in 2016.